Absurd But True: 7 Wild Stories That Sound Made Up (But Aren’t)

 1. The Man Who Claimed a Country So His Daughter Could Be a Princess

-In 2014, Jeremiah Heaton, a dad from Virginia, found out about a strip of unclaimed land in northeast Africa…Bir Tawil, a barren patch between Egypt and Sudan.
+In 2014, Jeremiah Heaton, a dad from Virginia, found out about a strip of unclaimed land in northeast Africa: Bir Tawil, a barren patch between Egypt and Sudan.
 No nation wanted it due to a border dispute.

 So what did he do?

 He flew there, planted a flag, and declared it the Kingdom of North Sudan, naming his 7-year-old daughter as princess.
-It wasn’t a joke.
-He filed paperwork, launched a website, and even tried to establish agriculture partnerships.
+It wasn’t a joke, he filed paperwork, launched a website, and even tried to establish agriculture partnerships.

-And honestly…doesn’t every little girl deserve a sovereign micronation?
+But the gesture was strangely sweet, and honestly…doesn’t every little girl deserve a sovereign micronation?
+I think so.

 2. The Billionaire Who Built Versailles in Florida… Then Went Bankrupt

 David and Jackie Siegel were timeshare billionaires living the dream.
-So they began building a 90,000 square foot replica of Versailles…complete with 30 bathrooms, 10 kitchens, a bowling alley, and a skating rink.
+So they began building a 90,000 square foot replica of Versailles, complete with 30 bathrooms, 10 kitchens, a bowling alley, and a skating rink.

-The 2008 crash hit.
+And then the 2008 crash hit.

-Eventually, construction resumed.
-But the opulence remains a monument to ambition unchecked, and how quickly castles can crumble.
+Eventually, construction resumed, but the opulence remains a monument to ambition unchecked, and how quickly castles can crumble.

 Check out Outrageous Things Billionaires Have Bought, because this isn’t even the weirdest billionaire purchase we’ve covered.